Social Care assessments

 SYSTEMIC TRAUMA (e.g. institutional failures, lack of support) - refers to the harm caused by institutional failures, structural inequalities, and chronic lack of support from systems that are meant to protect and serve individuals—such as health care, social care, education, housing, and justice systems, and may include:

-• Being repeatedly denied access to mental health services due to rigid eligibility criteria.
+• Being repeatedly denied access to mental health or social services due to rigid eligibility criteria.

 • Experiencing neglect in care settings (e.g. hospitals, residential homes, supported accommodation) due to understaffing or poor training.